 4. Academic Program Reviews

 The knowledge you gained through workplace training, educational programs, professional licenses, certifications and other credentials can also be worth college credit.
 Many organizations and industries have had their training programs and certifications evaluated for credit so their employees can leverage their knowledge and skills toward a college degree.
-The University’s Office for Assessment of Professional and Workplace Learning (OAPWL) has conducted numerous Academic Program Reviews (APR) on a variety of workplace training and professional credentials, awarding these programs academic course credit toward a college degree.
+The University’s Office of Professional Learning Review (OPLR) has conducted numerous Professional Learning Reviews (PLR) on a variety of workplace training and professional credentials, awarding these programs academic course credit toward a college degree.